VamsiUdaykumar/Medical-Chatbot-MLOps/Geetha/readme.md

-# Medical Chatbot MLOps Project: README (my Contributions)
+# Medical Chatbot MLOps Project (my Contributions)

 This document summarizes my contributions to the Medical Chatbot MLOps project, in alignment with the course requirements.